 Need a Car Accident Attorney?

 At The Fran Haasch Law Group, we are committed to fighting for your fair recovery.
 We strive to help injured individuals and the loved ones of those wrongfully killed secure the full, fair recovery they are owed.
-We offer dedicated legal representation for car accident victims and bicycle, rideshare, and semi-truck accident victims.
+We offer dedicated legal representation for car accident victims and bicycle, Uber and Lyft, and semi-truck accident victims.

 If you feel you have been the victim of a car accident through no fault of your own.
 Our attorneys are prepared to help you navigate the legal process and work toward securing the maximum compensation you are owed.
 Call (727) 784-8191 or contact us online to get started on receiving maximum compensation for your personal injury case.